U.S. lawmakers urge EPA to reject exempting refiners from biofuel mandates

-NEW YORK, June 16 (Reuters) - Democratic U.S. congressional members sent a letter on Wednesday to the Environmental Protection Agency, urging it to reject any action that would exempt oil refiners from obligations to blend biofuels into the nation's fuel mix.
+NEW YORK (Reuters) - Democratic U.S. congressional members sent a letter on Wednesday to the Environmental Protection Agency, urging it to reject any action that would exempt oil refiners from obligations to blend biofuels into the nation’s fuel mix.

 The letter was signed by lawmakers from both the U.S. Senate and the House of Representatives and states, including Iowa and Illinois.
 It included Senator Amy Klobuchar from Minnesota and Representative Cheri Bustos from Illinois.